-Category A (Staff ratio 1:15 usually) Day visits (less than 24 hours) which do not involve adventurous activities and/or additional risks or use external centres.
-Formal written approval should be given by the EV Coordinator and the Principal informed.
-Category B (Staff ratio 1:10 usually) Visits which involve any nights away from the School, overseas travel, and/or which involve adventurous activities or additional risks.
-Interim approval should be given by the Principal.
+(Staff ratio 1:15 usually) Enrichment Programme and sport fixtures lead by the PE department are all overseen by Enrichment officer.
+Covered by the school's current policies and procedures.
+Category B (Staff ratio 1:15 usually) Day visits (less than 24 hours) which do not involve adventurous activities and/or additional risks or use external centres.
+Formal written approval should be given by the EV Coordinator on EVOLVE and the Principal informed.
+Category C (Staff ratio 1:10 usually) Visits which involve any nights away from the School, overseas travel, and/or which involve adventurous activities or additional risks.
+Interim approval should be given by the Principal on EVOLVE.
 Governor approval should be achieved at least one term before the visit.

-23 ADVENTUROUS ACTIVITIES
+22 ADVENTUROUS ACTIVITIES

-- 23.1 Adventurous activities include rambling (including low level and coastal walks), hill walking, mountaineering, climbing, caving, water sports, camping, pony trekking, orienteering, cycling, skiing and other similar activities. - 23.2 Field studies which involve any of the above or which take place in wild country areas, and all explorations and expeditions for the Duke of Edinburgh's Award Scheme fall within Category B. - 23.3 Residence in a hotel, hostel, activity Centre, holiday complex and camping. - 23.4 All visits abroad fall within Category B. - 23.5 All educational visits must be accompanied by at least two adults. - 23.6 All visits involving an overnight stay must have at least one accompanying teacher, approved by the Principal, of the same sex as the children.
+- 22.1 Adventurous activities include rambling (including low level and coastal walks), hill walking, mountaineering, climbing, caving, water sports, camping, pony trekking, orienteering, cycling, skiing and other similar activities. - 22.2 Field studies which involve any of the above or which take place in wild country areas, and all explorations and expeditions for the Duke of Edinburgh's Award Scheme fall within Category B. - 22.3 Residence in a hotel, hostel, activity Centre, holiday complex and camping. - 22.4 All visits abroad fall within Category C. - 22.5 All educational visits must be accompanied by at least two adults. - 22.6 All visits involving an overnight stay must have at least one accompanying teacher, approved by the Principal, of the same sex as the children.

-24 LICENSED ACTIVITIES
+23 LICENSED ACTIVITIES

-- 24.1 The Activity Centres (Young Person Safety) Act 1995 and the associated Adventure Activities Licensing Regulations (2004) require certain activities to be licenced when commercial companies sell them or where Local Authorities provide them with or without charge.
-The activities that require a licence are: - Caving (including exploration of disused mines, cave diving and potholing) - Climbing, which includes abseiling, but does not include activities undertaken on a purpose built wall or tower - Trekking, including mountain biking, off-piste skiing and horseback riding when this is undertaken in a remote area (more than 30 minutes from the nearest road or refuge) or moorland or mountain country - Water sports such as canoeing, rafting and sailing undertaken on the sea, in tidal waters or where water is more than 100 metres across or is known to be turbulent. - 24.2 A licence holder has demonstrated that the Licensing Authority are satisfied that appropriate safety measures have been taken for the provision of the activity licenced.
+The Activity Centres (Young Person Safety) Act 1995 and the associated Adventure Activities Licensing Regulations (2004) require certain activities to be licenced when commercial companies sell them or where Local Authorities provide them with or without charge.
+The activities that require a licence are:

+- Caving (including exploration of disused mines, cave diving and potholing) - Climbing, which includes abseiling, but does not include activities undertaken on a purpose built wall or tower - Trekking, including mountain biking, off-piste skiing and horseback riding when this is undertaken in a remote area (more than 30 minutes from the nearest road or refuge) or moorland or mountain country - Water sports such as canoeing, rafting and sailing undertaken on the sea, in tidal waters or where water is more than 100 metres across or is known to be turbulent. - 23.2 A licence holder has demonstrated that the Licensing Authority are satisfied that appropriate safety measures have been taken for the provision of the activity licenced.
 The presence of a licence does not indicate any standard of accommodation or catering.
-Before undertaking an activity that falls into the licensing category, The Principal should ensure that the provider is licensed. - 24.3 The School staff (and designated volunteers) accompanying the activity retain overall responsibility for the pupils throughout the visit, even when the pupils are being instructed by a member of the provider's staff. - 24.4 The Licensing Authority is only required to licence those activities that come under the auspices of the Act.
+Before undertaking an activity that falls into the licensing category, The Principal should ensure that the provider is licensed. - 23.3 The School staff (and designated volunteers) accompanying the activity retain overall responsibility for the pupils/students throughout the visit, even when the pupils are being instructed by a member of the provider's staff. - 23.4 The Licensing Authority is only required to licence those activities that come under the auspices of the Act.
 Not holding a licence does not mean the activities offered by a provider are unsafe.
 However, where a provider is being used that does not require a licence, the School should be satisfied that the safety standards are appropriate and that where specialist staff are used they have appropriate experience and qualifications.
 In these circumstances, it is vital that a pre-visit is made to ensure that the safety standards are appropriate.